 The HFM bit is used to determine whether the device is in High Frequency Mode.
 When HFM bit sets to 1, it means the device is in High Frequency Mode, when HFM bit sets 0 (default), it means the device is not in High Frequency Mode.
-This Mode allows pre-charge of internal charge pump, so the voltages required for accessing the flash memory array are readily available for read.
-After the HFM is executed, the device will maintain a slightly higher standby current (ICC8) than standard SPI operation.
+After the HFM is set, the device will maintain a slightly higher standby current (ICC8) than standard SPI operation.